Note: This review is by my husband Jim.

 While in Mississippi, Reacher encounters some tough [but not nearly as tough as Reacher] Good Ol’ Boys, a beautiful ex-marine sheriff named Elizabeth Deveraux, and a sinister plot that extends high into the Pentagon.
 As one who has read Lee Child novels can expect, Reacher goes on to beat up the Good Ol’ Boys (six of them at one time), make passionate love to the ex-marine, and foil the sinister plot.
 In the process, the reader learns the extent of damage that (1) a freight train can do to a car; (2) a hunting knife can do to a throat; and (3) a well-timed head-butt can do to an unexpecting combatant.

 Child is an expert at describing macho wise-cracking, verbal intimidation, and hand-to-hand combat.
 He is awful at describing sex.
 Unlike most of his books, this one contains several sex scenes, none of which is erotic, all of which could have been truncated.
-During the first and most explicit sex scene, I kept wondering and asking myself, “When is he going to finish?!”
+During the first and most explicit sex scene, I kept asking myself, “When is he going to finish?!”
 That scene was probably more painful because I was listening to an audio book and could not easily skip to the dénouement.

 The reader of the audio version, Dick Hill, does a decent job of changing voices for the male characters; but when he indicates that a female is speaking, it is just painful.
 I’d have trouble being attracted to any woman who sounded like him even if she were gorgeous and intelligent.